ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Introduction

+ORABs are not only clinically significant due to their strong association with OOD \citep{wang2022using} and drug misuse \citep{maumus2020aberrant}, but they also pose intriguing and challenging problems in terms of natural language processing (NLP).
+This is for two primary reasons.
+Firstly, unlike other BioNLP tasks where reliance is primarily on medical terms or jargon \citep{kwon-etal-2022-medjex}, ORABs encompass various behavioral patterns.
+These include attempts to deceive clinicians, contradictory statements, and scenarios that necessitate inference based on common sense.
+Secondly, given the rarity of ORABs in patients prescribed opioids \citep{nadeau2021opioids}, it's crucial to consider label bias.

 Previously, ORABs have been detected by monitoring opioid administration (e.g., frequency and dosage) \citep{rough2019using} or self-reported questionnaires \citep{adams2004development, webster2005predicting}.
 However such measurements do not include the full spectrum of ORABs (e.g., medication sharing, denying medication changing).
 In addition, patients can obtain opioids from multiple resources (e.g. illegal purchase and medication sharing), which are not captured in the structured data.
-It has been known that ORABs are widely described in EHR notes and natural language processing (NLP) techniques can be used to identify ORABs \citet{lingeman2017detecting}.
-However, the previous study relied on a small amount of annotated notes, which were not publicly available.
+It has been known that ORABs are widely described in EHR notes and NLP techniques can be used to identify ORABs \citep{lingeman2017detecting}.
+Nonetheless, the previous study relied on a small amount of annotated notes, which were not publicly available.
 Moreover, the previous work only considered ORABs as a binary classification (present or not) and only explored traditional machine learning models (e.g., support vector machine (SVM)).
-This paper proposes ORAB detection that is a novel Biomedical NLP (BioNLP) task.
-We also introduce an \textbf{O}RAB \textbf{D}etection \textbf{D}ataset \textbf{(ODD)} which is \textit{large-size}, \textit{expert-annotated}, and \textit{multi-label classification} benchmark dataset corresponding to the task.
-For this, we first designed a robust and comprehensive annotation guideline that labels text into nine categories which encompass two types of ORABs (Confirmed Aberrant Behavior and Suggested Aberrant Behavior) and seven types of auxiliary opioid-related information (Opioids, Indication, Diagnosed Opioid Dependency, Benzodiapines, Medication Change, Central Nervous System Related, Social Determinant of Health).
-Using the guideline, domain experts annotated 750 EHR notes of 500 opioid-treated patients extracted from MIMIC-IV database \citep{johnson2021mimic}.
-Overall, we annotated 2,519 instances with 157 ORABs instances (113 for Confirmed Aberrant Behavior and 44 for Suggested Aberrant Behavior).